Draggie306/CheatSheets/A level/source/Computer Science.md

 An example would be a developer creating some bespoke software, for example Caiusoft.
 The developer holds **automatic copyright** to the name and code of Caiusoft.
 However, they have made their software open source (see 1.1.2) and have issued a software licence allowing for the modification of their software as long as they are credited and the project remains open source.

-## Regulation of Investigatory Powers Act
+### Regulation of Investigatory Powers Act

-The **Regulation of Investigatory Powers Act 2000** regulates surveillance and investigation, and covers the interception of communications
+The **Regulation of Investigatory Powers Act (RIPA) 2000** regulates surveillance and investigation, and covers the interception of communications, pertaining public bodies (e.g. government and public organisations, such as the police or related agencies).
+It ensures all surveillance is lawful and legitimate, for purposes such as crime prevention or ensuring public safety.

+This act regulates the types of surveillance that can be carried out weighed based on both national security concern as well as people's rights to privacy.
+This surveillance can take the form of monitoring communications (such as email and phone) and informants.
+It also governs rules around encrypted data, as according to the law itself a request can only be made for the "decryption key" as long as it's proportionate and ncessary.

+In real life, this may be used by the police to try to access criminal's messages, as long as they have sufficient probable cause to have gain access - for example, if they have evidence of crimes being committed within those messages, instead of "randomly" suspecting criminal activity and attempting to intercept communication.

+## Other Issues

 # Paper 2